Unitary Gate Synthesis via Polynomial Optimization: Piecewise constant control

-This is clearly an equivalent expression to the Magnus expansion for the discrete case, so we can think of it as the discrete Magnus expansion \cite{doikou2024quantumgroupsdiscretemagnus}.
+which we can see as a discrete Magnus expansion \cite{doikou2024quantumgroupsdiscretemagnus}.
+More details on this formula can be found in Appendix \ref{ap-BCH}.

-Current methods to simulate piecewise constant evolution generally use iterative approaches, taking $m-1$ products.
+Current methods to simulate piecewise constant evolution generally use iterative approaches, taking $m-1$ products of the exponentials.
 This approach is effective when working with numerical entries, but becomes intractable when the entries are polynomial.

-If we let $A_i\equiv A_i(x_i)$, then applying an iterative method with Equation ~\ref{BCH} implies a very rapid increase in the order of the polynomials.
-If each matrix only has linear dependence on its variable then the first step of the iteration will give order 4 polynomials as entries, and the second step order 10.
-The polynomials will become big very fast and this can make the subsequent optimization protocol not work anymore.
+The polynomial entries will increase in size very fast and this can make the subsequent optimization protocol not work anymore.
 We therefore use the gBCHD formula for $\Sigma$, which yields low-order polynomials, facilitating the use of polynomial optimization protocols.

 We now formulate the gate synthesis optimization problem as follows.

 where $n$ indicates the order of truncation of the discrete Magnus series.

 This will result in a polynomial optimization problem of $m$ variables and order $2n$.
 We can solve this with the standard polynomial optimization methods outlined previously.